samuelludwig/sem-project/use_case_documents/part.md

 **IO:**

 Inputs: Part amounts, amount of each aircraft.
-Outputs: Either no output, or an order is made -> depending on evaluation of step 2.
+Outputs: Either no output, or a part order is made- depending on evaluation of step 2.

 **Exceptions:**